Zeninari/Simple-TCU-Presence-Maker/README.md

 ---

 ## Notes
 - Focusing on the terminal is recomended before using hotkeys but is not required.
 - OCR relies on your screen resolution and map location; use **5** to redefine the OCR if needed.
-- When screenshotting an OCR region, make sure to **ONLY** include the sub region.
+- When screenshotting the OCR region, make sure to **ONLY** include the sub region.
 - Only necessary tessdata files for selected languages are included to reduce size.
 - You can also compile your own version of the bot using a custom Tesseract-OCR folder if desired.
-- Make sure config.json and Language/ folder are in the same directory as the executable
+- Make sure `config.json` and Language/ folder are in the same directory as the executable
 - If running from source, also make sure the `Tesseract-OCR` folder is in the same directory
+- If you run into an issue, open a request

 ---